Import Swagger to Define and Control API Groups

 In the same Security Configuration

-section, scroll up do the following:
+section, scroll up and perform the following:

 -